 Select Dynamic IP if none of the above parameters are provided.
 Then you just need to enter server IP address or domain name provided by your ISP.

-⊙ Dynamic IP O Static IP Server IP Address/Name:
+Dynamic IP O Static IP Server IP Address/Name:

-4. Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.
+4. Wireless settings page will appear as shown in Figure 3-12.
+Please configure the parameters and then click Next .